Calqulate.NET

 Example: Age 40

-220 - 40 = 180 bpm
+220 - 40 = 180 beats per minute

 Tanaka Formula

-More accurate for adults 40+
+More precise for adults over 40

 Max HR = 208 - (0.7 × Age)